 Be Market Ready

 It's not a surprise that most home owners have an idea about their home value.
 Often it's more of a feeling with very little supporting information.
 If you are selling, you need to know your market.
-The best way is to create a saved internet search that will show you what the competition looks like.
+Create a saved internet search for homes that have all the same features as your home.
+Be specific for more granular results or cast a wide net to see the larger market.
+That will show you what the competition looks like.
 Use the Compadre Brokers Search and we will keep you up to date.

 Paperwork You’ll Need Selling Your House: When you are ready to sell, we will provide you

 A Comparative Market Analysis (CMA): A more detailed look at the specific value of your home is provided prior to listing your home.
 Your CMA will include a detail of homes currently listed in your neighborhood that compare to yours.
 A good CMA will also include pending and sold sales.
 As long time lenders, our appraisal underwriting skills translate well to your property analysis.

 A Preliminary Title Report (Prelim): A document that shows who the owners are, taxes owed on the property, what type of liens are recorded on the property, and any covenants or conditions recorded on the property.
 This can give you an early heads up if anything is reported as negative or will need extra work before you begin the sales process.